Geelong railway station

-Geelong railway station is located on the Warrnambool line in Victoria, Australia.
-It serves the city of Geelong, and it opened on 1 November 1856.
+Geelong railway station is a regional railway station on the Warrnambool line, part of the Victorian railway network.
+It serves the city of the same name, in Victoria, Australia.
+The original station opened on 1 November 1856.

-Together with Ballarat, it is one of only two stations in Victoria to have a 19th-century train shed, and is listed on the Victorian Heritage Register.
-The railway station complex has also been listed by the National Trust of Australia, as being of state-level significance.
+Together with Ballarat, it is one of only two stations in Victoria to retain its 19th-century train shed.
+The station has been listed by the National Trust of Australia as being of state-level significance, and is on the Victorian Heritage Register.

 History

-Geelong station was built as the terminus of the Geelong and Melbourne Railway Company line.
+The first Geelong station was built as the terminus of the Geelong and Melbourne Railway Company line.
 It was a dead-end terminus, located on the site of the present law courts complex.
-In November 1876, the railway was extended south to Winchelsea, necessitating the relocation of the station to the west, and between 1877 and 1881, the current station building was constructed.
+In November 1876, the railway was extended south to Winchelsea, necessitating the relocation of the station to the west and, between 1877 and 1881, the current station building was constructed.

-In 1975, the station received a minor upgrade to the refreshment rooms, and was also provided with a waiting room around this time.
-In 1988, the station received an upgrade, and included new passenger waiting areas and booking offices.
+In 1975, the station received a minor upgrade to the refreshment rooms, and was also provided with a waiting room around that time.
+In 1988, the station received a more significant upgrade, which included new passenger waiting areas and booking offices.

 Until the 1990s, there was a goods yard, including a large goods shed, located on the eastern side of the station.
-It is now the site of Geelong's law courts and police station.
+That area is now the site of Geelong's law courts and police station.
 A locomotive depot remains to the north, and carriage stabling sidings are to the west.

 In March 2015, a further upgrade to the station was completed, which included the installation of a new DDA-compliant pedestrian overpass to connect all platforms, which included lifts, avoiding the need to use the original heritage-protected pedestrian bridge, which only has stairs.

 Platforms and services

-Geelong has one island platform with two faces, and one side platform.
-Prior to the opening of the Regional Rail Link in 2015, almost all trains used Platform 1.
-Platforms 2 and 3 were only used when Platform 1 was occupied;

-Platform 1: Up services to Southern Cross and Down services to South Geelong, Marshall, and Waurn Ponds.

-Platform 2: Up and Down Warrnambool services, terminating services and other services if Platform 1 was occupied.

-Platform 3: Terminating services, special heritage services and other services if Platform 1 was occupied.

-After the opening of the Regional Rail Link, Geelong now has three times as many services running, requiring trains to cross at Geelong on a regular basis.
-The platforms have now been divided into Up and Down platforms;